ikalwani/SpotiCry/README.md

 # SpotiCry

-SpotiCry is an emotional tracking web application that focuses on logging and analyzing crying episodes.
+SpotiCry is an emotional tracking full stack app that focuses on logging and analyzing crying episodes.
 Inspired by Spotify's year-in-review feature, it provides users with personalized reports and visualizations of their emotional patterns.

 ## Features